rockthejvm/rockthejvm-site/src/content/articles/an-introduction-to-monads-in-scala.md

 The pattern goes like this:

-- extract
+- Extract
-- transform & wrap
+- Transform & wrap
-- extract again
+- Extract again
-- transform & wrap
+- Transform & wrap

 which is what the two flatMaps do; in the right hand side we're compressing the last 3 steps:

-- extract
+- Extract
-- transform & wrap & ETW
+- Transform & wrap & ETW

 ## Epilogue